-In northern Europe, amber is known as “sunstone” and “solar stone” for its golden, sun-like glow.
-It is also known as “Baltic gold” for its huge economic impact — an impact represented by 60,000 tons mined during the region's mining history, with half of that mined in the past 100 years.
+Baltic amber in northern Europe is known as “sunstone” and “solar stone” for its golden, sun-like glow.
+It is also known as “Baltic gold” for its huge economic impact — an impact represented by 60,000 tons mined during the region’s mining history, with half of that mined in the past 100 years.

 Today, tens of thousands of people work in the regional amber industry.
 Amber is the area’s iconic souvenir, and museums that showcase amber are significant tourist attractions.
 With the recent emergence of Ukraine as a major source of amber, northern Europe’s amber output is soaring.
 Average grades of amber now sell for several hundred dollars per pound, and regional production is estimated at 1,000 tons per year—a historic high.